DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 >
 > Finally, do not manually edit the files.
 They are generated automatically by the `compute_wrench_matrix.py` script.

+### Launch Config
+The `launch` directory contains the following launch files:
+- `controls.launch`: Primary launch file for the system.
+- `controls_gdb.launch`: Launch file for debugging the system with GDB.
+- `controls_valgrind.launch`: Launch file for debugging the system with Valgrind.

+Each of these launch files contains the following parameters:
+- `sim`: Whether the system is being run in simulation or not. _Currently, this parameter is not used by the system,_ but it may be used in the future.
+- `enable_position_pid`: Whether the position PID loop is enabled or not.
+If `false`, the system will not run the position PID loop and setting a [desired position](#desired-position) will have no affect on the system.
+If `true`, the system will use the position PID loop to compute the [control efforts](#control-effort) needed to move the robot to the desired position.
+- `enable_velocity_pid`: Whether the velocity PID loop is enabled or not.
+If `false`, the system will not run the velocity PID loop and setting a [desired velocity](#desired-velocity) will have no affect on the system.
+If `true`, the system will use the velocity PID loop to compute the control efforts needed to move the robot to the desired velocity.
+- `cascaded_pid`: Whether the position PID loop is [cascaded](#cascaded-position-pid-loop) or not.
+If `true`, the system will use the control efforts output by the position PID loop as the [setpoints](#setpoint) for the velocity PID loop.
+If `false`, the system will use the control efforts output by the position PID loop to compute the [base power](#base-power) directly.

+> [!NOTE]
+> If `cascaded_pid` is `true`, then both `enable_position_pid` and `enable_velocity_pid` must also be `true` for the robot to move to the desired position, as both position and velocity PID loops are required to move the robot to the desired position when they are cascaded.

+## Dependencies
+### ROS
+- resource_retriever: A ROS package that provides C++ and Python interfaces for retrieving data from URLs.
+It is used by the system to read and write the [robot config files](#robot-config-file) and [CSV files](#csv-files).
+- roscpp: The C++ client library for ROS.
+It is used by the system to interface with ROS.
+- roslib: The core library for ROS.
+It is used by the system to interface with ROS.
+- rospy: The Python client library for ROS.
+It is used by the Python scripts to interface with ROS.
+- tf: The first version of the ROS transformation library.
+It is used by the `comp_2023.py` script to transform between different frames.
+- tf2_ros: The second version of the ROS transformation library.
+It is used by the system to transform between different frames.

+### ROS Messages
+- custom_msgs: Custom ROS messages used by the system.
+These are defined in the `custom_msgs` package in the `core` workspace.
+- [geometry_msgs](http://wiki.ros.org/geometry_msgs): ROS messages for geometric primitives such as points, vectors, and poses.
+- [nav_msgs](http://wiki.ros.org/nav_msgs): ROS messages for navigation-related data such as odometry, paths, and maps.
+- [std_msgs](http://wiki.ros.org/std_msgs): ROS messages for common data types such as strings, floats, and integers.
+- [std_srvs](http://wiki.ros.org/std_srvs): ROS services for common data types such as booleans and empty requests.

+### Non-ROS C++
+- [Eigen3](https://eigen.tuxfamily.org): A C++ library for linear algebra.
+It is used by the system to perform matrix operations.
+- [OSQP](https://osqp.org): A C library for solving [quadratic programming](#quadratic-programming) problems.
+It is used by the [thruster allocator](#thruster-allocator) to compute the [thrust allocation vector](#thrust-allocation-vector).
+- [OSQP-Eigen](https://robotology.github.io/osqp-eigen): A C++ wrapper for OSQP.
+It is used by the system to interface with OSQP.
+- [yaml-cpp](https://github.com/jbeder/yaml-cpp): A C++ library for parsing YAML files.
+It is used by the system to parse the [robot config files](#robot-config-file).

+### Non-ROS Python
+- [NumPy](https://numpy.org): A Python library for numerical computing.
+It is used by the `compute_wrench_matrix.py` script to perform matrix operations.
+- [PyYAML](https://pyyaml.org): A Python library for parsing YAML files.
+It is used by the `compute_wrench_matrix.py` script to parse the [robot config files](#robot-config-file).
+- [Pandas](https://pandas.pydata.org): A Python library for data manipulation and analysis.
+It is used by the `compute_wrench_matrix.py` script to write the [CSV files](#csv-files).
+- [SymPy](https://www.sympy.org): A Python library for symbolic mathematics.
+It is used by the `compute_wrench_matrix.py` script to perform symbolic computations.

+> [!NOTE]
+> C++ and Python standard libraries that the system depends on are not included in this list.

 ## Tuning
 ### Tuning PID
 The [PID gains](#pid-gains) can be tuned on the fly, without needing to restart the system.
 Call the `/controls/set_pid_gains` service with a list of PID gains to update and their new values.
 A list of the currently used PID gains is published to the `/controls/pid_gains` topic.

 It is recommended to keep position PID integral gains to zero.
 This is because the integral term accumulates error over time, and can make the system unstable.
 A non-zero integral gain is used to eliminate steady-state error, but this is not necessary in this system because any persistent external forces on the robot can be counteracted by setting the [static power global](#static-power-global).
 Thus, if the position PID outputs are zero, the robot will not move, and there will be no steady-state error.

+A separate set of PID gains is used for the regular position PID loop and [cascaded position PID loop](#cascaded-position-pid-loop).
+The gains for the cascaded position PID loops should be tuned to achieve the desired velocity setpoints.

 ### Tuning Static Power Global
 The [static power global](#static-power-global) can be tuned on the fly, without needing to restart the system.
 Call the `/controls/set_static_power_global` service with the new value of the static power global.
 The current value of the static power global is published to the `/controls/static_power_global` topic.